Kensa shines the spotlight on women in the business who are leading the way in enabling the UK’s transition to net zero

 I did things a little back to front compared to most people working in my industry; I left school young, got married and had four children.
 However, once my children reached secondary school, I was able to work full time and develop my career.
 I worked myself up from the bottom with another company and I’d often come up against people that were intimidated by my drive or couldn’t see past my lack of a degree.
 I was often met with comments like, ‘you don’t have to do that, that’s above your grade’, hence why I decided to move to Kensa who seemed like a much more equal opportunities organisation.

 Before my interview with Kensa I had no idea what a heat pump was!
-Since then I have become the project manager for a high profile research and development project and secured £6.2M funding for a community heating project in Cornwall.
+Since then I have become the project manager for a high profile research and development project, Heat the Streets.
 As a Kensa employee I’ve never been made to feel less valuable than my male counterparts or those with a better education.
 I bring a different set of skills to the table and the company gets better value out of me through nurturing those skills.

 Working for Kensa isn’t rewarding just because it’s given me a career ladder, it’s not even about the carbon reductions attributed to renewable heating, it’s the tangible benefits ground source heat pumps (GSHPs) deliver to the people using them that makes it feel like a worthwhile endeavour.
 Most of the social housing tenants who have a GSHP fitted see their heating bills cut in half.
 This is so important with the current energy crisis when some are having to decide between eat or heat!